encord-team/encord-agents/docs/editor_agents/examples/index.md

 encord-agents test local object_classification '<your_url>'
 ```

-If the test is successful, you should be able to refresh your browser and see the generic objects replaced with properly classified objects including all their nested attributes.
+If the test is successful, you are able to refresh your browser and see the generic objects replaced with properly classified objects including all their nested attributes.

 ## Agent examples in the making